-Further production aggregation and strengthening of targeted value chain integration and linkages are necessary for improving the competitiveness of BiH’s agri-food products.
+Further production aggregation and strengthening of targeted value chain integration and linkages are necessary for improving the competitiveness of agri-food products in BiH.
 Fruits, vegetables, milk, and meat products are among the most competitive agri-food sub-sectors in BiH.
 However, land fragmentation undermines the competitiveness of the agricultural sector, which decreases the potential for investment and introduction of modern farming techniques.
 The agricultural holdings generally have main facilities equipped with basic agricultural machinery that tends to be mostly old and often outdated.
 Due to seasonality and lack of storing capacities for their products, fruit and vegetable producers are not able to generate greater income.
 Local production of seed is insufficient and large quantities of seeds are imported.
 Small producers are poorly organized and production for a prominent buyer is almost non-existent.
 These weaknesses call for better integrated agri-food value chains.
 Institutionally, producer organizations and farmer cooperation could assume the role to promote better technologies and more rapid technology adoption, a more efficient aggregation of production, better market access, including country-wide markets to expand the import substitution and to export markets, and achieving higher productivity and economies of scale; however, they remain largely underdeveloped in BiH.
 The project will provide matching grants to promote efficient aggregation of production and development of the agri-food value chain.

 Improving resilience and competitiveness also requires better compliance to ensuring food safety and adhering to sanitary and phytosanitary standards.
 Compliance with export product quality requirements is often achieved by larger producers only.
 Raising compliance calls for modernizing compliance inspection systems and for strengthening surveillance and control programs applying a 'One Health' approach, as promoted by the World Bank and relevant sectoral international organizations,, that protects animal health, food safety, and public health from diseases and zoonoses and related issues (i.e. antimicrobial resistance).
 Past such events (e.g. bovine spongiform encephalopathy, ‘Bird flu’ - H5N1, ‘Pig flu’ - H1N1, Severe Acute Respiratory Syndrome – SARS, Ebola) have demonstrated potential for causing considerable losses to human and economic losses (both direct and indirect) amounting to several hundreds of billions.
-Related to ‘One Health’, one of the key lessons learned from the current COVID-19 pandemic highlighted the importance of ensuring that national sectoral and associated multi-disciplinary (e.g. laboratory, data gathering and exchange) networks are working together through functional synergies, practical exchanges, and efficient and effective utilization of available capability and capacity to support national policy and decision making, and implementation.
+Related to ‘One Health’, one of the key lessons learned from the current COVID-19 pandemic highlighted the importance of ensuring that relevant sectoral and associated multi-disciplinary (e.g. laboratory, data gathering and exchange) networks in BiH are working together through functional synergies, practical exchanges, and efficient and effective utilization of available capability and capacity to support relevant policy and decision making, and implementation.
 Interoperability requires synchronization, rather than merging, of the existing systems and networks.
 This also calls for application of modern technology innovations to strengthen data management systems through linkages and management of large amounts of heterogenous data to ensure relevance, efficiency, effectiveness, and sustainability.
 Further, as agri-food exports currently largely consist of low-value-added products, there is need to promote the introduction and adoption of improved production technologies and management processes, to facilitate increased value-addition and value chain linkages, and to develop the enabling infrastructure and access to markets.